 BMW faces lawsuit worth $5 million for flaw in design of cupholders

-BMW faces lawsuit worth $5 million for flaw in design of cupholders2 min read .
-Updated: 19 Dec 2021, 07:00 PM IST
+BMW faces lawsuit worth $5 million for flaw in design of cupholders

 A lawsuit has been filed against BMW in California that states that the BMW X7 and possibly other models of BMW come with a design flaw that involves cupholders.